 Year 1 also provides an introduction to the essential data handling and laboratory skills required for all biological scientists.

 Course content for year 2

 You will continue your studies in greater depth and begin to specialise.
-You will also undertake an extended essay on a subject-specific topic.
+You will also undertake a Science Communication unit.